agenium-scale/nsimd/README.md

 repetitive tasks.
 Most of those are generated using Python scripts that can be found in `egg`.

-- Intrinsics that do not require to known the vector length can be wrapped and will be accepted with no problem.
+- Intrinsics that do not require to know the vector length can be wrapped and will be accepted with no problem.
 - Intrinsics that do require the vector length at compile time can be wrapped but it is up to the maintainer to accept it.